microtrain/bootcamp/07-JavaScript/05-Canvas.md

 },
 ```

 At this point, for all previous draw* methods we would complete our implementation details by hooking a few context methods and we would be done with it.
-For this method to work we need to track the previous x,y state and draw on _mousemove_ instead of _mouseup_ which means we also need to capture a drawing state (we will call that _isDrawing_).
+For this method to work we need to track the previous x,y state and draw on ```mousemove``` instead of ```mouseup``` which means we also need to capture a drawing state (we will call that ```isDrawing```).

-Lets start with by tracking the previous coordinates, we will call these lx,ly (short hand for _last x_ and _last y_).
+Let's start by tracking the previous coordinates, we will call these; lx, ly (shorthand for _last-x_ and _last-y_).

 Add the following variables to as private properties.
 ```js